Ask Slashdot: What Can You Do With Old Coaxial Cable?

 I would recommend removing all the wire from the house though.
 It's an eyesore, lets in spiders through the holes in the walls and is generally useless.
 Some people might suggest keeping the coax as a selling point in the future, but the people that can only afford Coax aren't going to be able to be able to afford to buy the house in the first place.

+Bonus points if you use a vague adjective to convince your audiophile friends that music sounds better over a shielded cable.
+Tell them, I don't know, that shielding the delicate audio signal from RF interference yields sound that is more "palpable".

-Use is for house-wide digital audio (Score:4, Interesting)
+Re: Use is for house-wide digital audio (Score:5, Interesting)

-I wouldn't remove it but (Score:2)
+I wouldn't remove it but (Score:5, Interesting)

 I wouldn't remove it but decades ago when the cable guys were hooking up my house they gave me all the extra RG59 they had.
 It's really high spec stuff, low loss and designed for being outside in the weather.